kbobrowski/WSL-launch-GUI/README.md

-# Launch Linux GUI application on Windows
+# Launch Linux GUI applications / window managers on Windows

 Scripts to launch GUI applications / window managers installed on a Linux distribution from Windows Store.